risgk/digital-synth-pra32-u/README.md

 - v0.5.0 (Prototype): Change the meanings of the values of Osc 1/2 Wave, Voice Mode, LFO Wave, and Chorus Mode;
   Add Sine Wave to Osc 1 and 2; Change LFO Triangle Wave 2 to Sine Wave;
+  Limit the change range and the change rate of Osc 1 Shape;
   Limit the change rate of Filter Cutoff due to modulation; Other changes
 - v0.4.0 (Prototype): Extend Osc 2 Coarse range; Change Osc 2 Fine curve; Rename "Osc 2 Fine" to "Osc 2 Pitch";
   Change LFO Osc/Filter Amt curve; Update Presets